etsangsplk/aws-api-gateway/README.md

 [SETUP_AWS_SHELL.md](SETUP_AWS_SHELL.md)

-# AWS settupf from web interface
+# AWS settup from web interface
 ## Requirements
 ### Services
 To make everything work in AWS you need to have This Amazon services